Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 Average handle time is an essential metric when it comes to understanding customer experience.

-Aim to reduce average handle time because not only it improves customer satisfaction but also it leads to reduced costs.
+Aim to reduce the average handle time because not only does it improve customer satisfaction, but it also leads to reduced costs.

 But you should also remember that solving customer issues quickly should not leave the customers dissatisfied.